 A group of one or more flows comprising the set of application-layer connections (such as a TCP or UDP connection) used in a single, logical application session.
-The semantics of flow-bundles are application dependant, and relate to the way each application spawns and negotiates additional flows as part of a single session.
+The semantics of flow bundles are application dependent and relate to the way each application spawns and negotiates additional flows as part of a single session.
 A few common examples are:

-- An SIP (VoIP) flow bundle comprises the signaling flow as well as all the RTP/UDP flows containing the actual media data (voice) - An RTSP (Streaming) flow bundle comprises the signaling flow as well as the RTP/UDP flows containing the audio and video transmissions - AN FTP (file transfer) flow bundle comprises the control flow (used to login to an FTP server) and the actual filetransfer flows
+- An SIP (VoIP) flow bundle comprises the signaling flow and all the RTP/UDP flows containing the actual media data (voice) - An RTSP (Streaming) flow bundle comprises the signaling flow and the RTP/UDP flows containing the audio and video transmissions - AN FTP (file transfer) flow bundle comprises the control flow (used to log in to an FTP server) and the actual filetransfer flows

-In each of these cases, the SCE platform tracks the application communication to identify new connections created and bundle them into a single context.
-This is important for classification and accounting purposes, as otherwise these spawned flows would be misclassified.
+In each of these examples, the SCE platform tracks the application communication to identify new connections created and bundle them into a single context.
+This is important for classification and accounting, otherwise these spawned flows would be misclassified.